 What should I expect from my first visit with a Naturopathic Doctor (ND)?

-You can expect an initial one hour consultation visit with the doctor.
+You can expect an initial 45-60 minute consultation visit with the doctor.
 The doctor will discuss your past medical history, your concerns, and your current health status.
 Listening to and understanding the individual patient is the fundamental basis of naturopathic medicine.
 This approach allows for individualized treatment, rather than a one size fits all approach to patient care.

 How will a Naturopathic Doctor treat my condition?

 Our NDs do not treat conditions, they treat people.
 For example, say you suffer from chronic headaches.
-Rather than prescribing a pain reliever, our doctor will work with you to determine the root cause of the headaches, whether it is dehydration, low blood sugar, muscular tension, stress, chemical sensitivities or even meningitis.
+Rather than prescribing a pain reliever, our doctor will work with you to determine the root cause of the headaches, whether it is dehydration, low blood sugar, muscular tension, stress, or chemical sensitivities.

 What conditions can naturopathic medicine treat?